jupyter-server/enterprise_gateway/docs/source/devinstall.md

 ## Development Workflow

 This document includes instructions for setting up Dockerized development environment for the Jupyter Kernel Gateway.
-It also includes common steps in the developer workflow such as running tests, building doc, updating specs, etc.
+It also includes common steps in the developer workflow such as running tests, building docs, updating specs, etc.

 ### Prerequisites